hmchen47/DataScience/Notes/p01-Bayesian.md

   + given a theoretical justification as a point estimate derived from a posterior distribution, by imposing a particular penalty on error in estimation
   + posterior disteribution: symmetric and unimodal $\implies$ mean, median, and mode all coincide in a single value and no difficulty in making a choice
   + posterior distribution considerably skewed in some circumstances $\implies$ marked difference btw mean and median
-  + the median: less sentitive to the tails of the distribution
+  + the median: less sensitive to the tails of the distribution

 + __Interval estimates__
   + credible interval: any interval conaining probability different from a 'Neyman-Pearson' confidence interval